View as Map

 Coronet Cafe

 Located in a beautifully restored historic building, Coronet Cafe offers a unique working environment, especially in the booth rooms.
 The cafe’s tranquil ambiance makes it ideal for concentration.
-The menu is diverse, but the Croque Madame, served with a side of greens, is a must-try, as is the Shakshuka, a spicy egg dish.
+The menu is diverse, but the Çılbır, a Turkish egg breakfast, is a must-try.
 The cafe also offers a variety of vegetarian and vegan options.

 a picture of breakfast